mckennapsean/dissertation/content/07-reflect.md

-## Designing for a Novel Technique
+## On Designing for a Novel Technique

 Although the s-CorrPlot technique was created for a biology collaborator, this project was not a typical visualization design study.
 Via the definition from